Princeton Sexual Harassment Attorney

 Grounds for a Hostile Work Environment Sexual Harassment Claim

 All employers in Princeton should have anti-harassment policies and rules to foster a workplace free of sexual harassment and to allow employees to report their grievances so that future harassing conduct can be prevented and corrective steps can be taken.
 Unfortunately, not all employers respond appropriately to a hostile work environment claim.
 If you have been a victim of harassing conduct, you should let the harasser know that the conduct is unwelcome.
-You should also report it according to the grievance procedures that are set forth in your employment manual.
+You should also report it according to the grievance procedures that are outlined in your employment manual.
 If there are no procedures set out, you should report the harassment to HR both verbally and in writing.

 Differences Between Federal and State Laws